tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/镜像/OpenCloudOS/OpenCloudOS 简介_intl_en.md

 ## OpenCloudOS Image Tag
 Currently, the OpenCloudOS 8.5 image is supported on Tencent Cloud.
-The image is fully compatible with CentOS 8 user mode and is equipped with the OpenCLoudOS kernel based on community 5.4 LTS.
+The image is fully compatible with CentOS 8 user mode and is equipped with the OpenCloudOS kernel based on community 5.4 LTS.

 ## OpenCloudOS Kernel